Feedback, Compliments & Complaints

 Making a complaint

-You will need to supply us with the following information
+You will need to supply the following information

-- copies of supporting information – you should preferably aim to provide
+- supporting information (as relevant) – eg aim to provide

 - details of other parties involved in your build who are relevant to this complaint